nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

   * 3a1.
+CoordiMate shows an error message.

+      Use case resumes from step 3.

+* 3b.
+The given details are invalid.

-CoordiMate shows an error message and prompts the user to enter a valid index.
+  * 3b1.
+CoordiMate shows an error message.

       Use case resumes from step 3.